 Our analysis includes data from organizations that generated greater than 10 reports during each measurement period.
-The dataset used for this report consists of a sample of more than 100,000 reports taken from across 1,100 organizations in 2021.
+The dataset used for this report consists of a sample of approximately 100,000 reports taken from over 500 healthcare organizations in 2021.

 Throughout the report, you will see references to comparable "Traditional Comparison" standard values.
-"Traditional Comparison" refers to the Navex Global 2022 Risk & Compliance Hotline Benchmark Report1 and is presented to show a comparison point to the range of performance data available.
+"Traditional Comparison" refers to the Navex Global 2022 Risk & Compliance Hotline Benchmark Report and is presented to show a multi-industry comparison point to the range of performance data available.

 In statistical analysis, "statistical significance" is extremely, well, significant.
 With bigger sample sizes, you're less likely to get results that reflect randomness.
-While the Traditional Comparison report contained a sample of over 1.4 million total reports, approximately 10x our dataset, this size difference is not statistically relevant at these population sizes.
-Comparisons between the Traditional Comparison datasets and the Ethico Hotline's datasets are statistically valid.
+While the Traditional Comparison report contained a sample of over 1.4 million total reports, over 10x our dataset, this size difference is not statistically relevant at these population sizes.
+Comparisons between the Traditional Comparison datasets and Ethico datasets are statistically valid.

 Considering the dataset sizes another way, a statistically significant sample from a dataset the size of the Traditional Comparison report (approximately 1.4 million) with a 99% confidence interval and 1% error rate needs to contain a little over 16,000 reports.
 Our sample size is more than 6.25x larger than that.
-Given that the two datasets both represent large pools of the same general activity (i.e., intake results from ethics and compliance hotlines across a large number of diverse customer organizations) and have the same basic steps applied to retain statistical accuracy (i.e., removing clients with fewer than 10 reports during the year), we postulate that the respective datasets have a similar degree of aggregate and specific normalcy.
+Given that the two datasets both represent large pools of the same general activity and have the same basic steps applied to retain statistical accuracy (i.e., removing clients with fewer than 10 reports during the year), we postulate that the respective datasets have a similar degree of aggregate and specific normalcy.